Neurotech-Davis/Neurotech-Wiki/src/bci_pipeline/bci_pipeline_intro.md

 By Priyal Patel for _Neurotech@Davis_

-**What connects all the topics we have covered so far together?**
+What connects all the topics we have covered so far together?

-the BCI Pipeline 🎉
+the BCI Pipeline <3

 **What is a BCI?**